 California sea lions are social animals.
 Hauled out they rest close to and often on top of each other.
 The noise level in the colonies is intense as a result of their loud vocalizing that some have compared to a lion’s roar and others to a dog’s bark.
 They may forms rafts or travel and play in groups if 12 or more.

 These pinnipeds may spend several days to several weeks at sea foraging.
-During this time they dive almost continuously taking brief surface rests.
-In the summer females dive for up to four minutes to 75 m (245 ft).
-In the winter their dives are deeper and longer.
+During this time they dive almost continuously, taking brief surface rests.
+In the summer, females dive for up to four minutes to 75 m (245 ft).
+In winter, their dives are deeper and longer.
 The maximum dive time recorded is 12 minutes and the maximum diving depth i536 m (1760 ft).

 They use their flippers to help regulate their body temperature.
 They rest on the surface of the water on their backs with heads and flippers above the water.
 They wave their flippers in the air to absorb heat from the sun and to lose heat to the water.